 |Free Checking Accounts||USAA classic checking||Everyday Checking, Active-Duty Checking, Campus Checking and Easy Checking||PenFed Free Checking account|

 |Free replacement checks||Yes||Yes||No|

-|ATM Availability||Free use of 60,000 USAA-preferred ATMs nationwide||55,000+ free ATMs||over 28,000 surcharge free ATMs within network.|
+|ATM Availability||Free use of 60,000 USAA-preferred ATMs nationwide||30,000 free ATMs||More than 40,000 surcharge-free ATMs within the U.S. network|

 |ATM Fee Refunds||up to $15 per month||up to $20 per month||None;

-|Mobile Check Deposit||Scanner, iPhone, Android, mail option||Scanner, iOS, Android, mail option||iOS, Android|
+|Mobile Check Deposit||Scanner, iOS, Android, mail option||Scanner, iOS, Android, mail option||iOS, Android|

 |Free online bill pay||Yes||Yes||Yes|